Last updated: January 15, 2026

 1. What is the Laguerre Indicator?

-- A quick comparison with RSI: While the classic RSI can often look jagged and give choppy signals in volatile markets, the Laguerre’s line appears much cleaner and more decisive.
-It’s designed to react quickly to price movements without erratic behavior.
+• A quick comparison with RSI: While the classic RSI can often look jagged and give choppy signals in volatile markets, the Laguerre’s line appears much cleaner and more decisive.
+It shares this “noise-reduction” DNA with the True Strength Index (TSI), as both tools are engineered to react quickly to price movements without the erratic whipsaws seen in standard oscillators.

 So, why do so many day traders and scalpers quietly replace the classic RSI with this indicator?
 Because in the right hands, it can offer a significant edge in timing entry points and exit points.
 Let’s dive into how it works.